ggurov/MEGA_EPIC_CANBUS/.project/progress.md

 ## What Works

-### Basic CAN Reception
+### CAN TX/RX and I/O Transmission
 Current sketch successfully:
 - Initializes MCP_CAN at 500 kbps
-- Polls for incoming CAN frames
+- Polls for incoming CAN frames and reads data/ID
-- Reads frame data and CAN ID
-- Outputs to Serial monitor (115200 baud)

-**Tested:** CAN bus hardware communication verified (receive path)
+- Samples analog inputs A0-A15 and sends them as variable_set frames
+- Reads digital inputs D22-D37, packs them into a 16-bit bitfield, and sends as a variable_set frame
+- Counts VSS pulses on D18-D21 using external interrupts, calculates pulses per second, and sends as variable_set frames
+- Uses a smart transmission layer to reduce CAN load (fast TX on change, slower heartbeat when stable)

+**Tested:** CAN bus transmission verified; board stable under continuous TX with VSS pullups enabled.

 ## What Doesn't Work Yet

-### Everything Else
+### Remaining Gaps
-- No CAN transmission capability
-- No EPIC protocol parsing or handling
+- No EPIC protocol frame parsing or higher-level request/response handling
-- No I/O reading or control
+- No digital output implementation on planned low-speed outputs (D39-D43, D47-D49)
-- No variable mapping
+- No PWM output implementation on planned PWM pins
-- No error handling
+- No error handling or recovery (TX failure handling, bus-off recovery)

-**Current State:** Receive-only skeleton code
+- No watchdog or safe-mode output strategy

 ## Blockers & Decisions Needed